A library database is an online collection of scholarly resources.

 Searching databases can be a great way to find reliable, peer-reviewed scholarly sources for your research and assessments.

-A multidisciplinary database which provides access to 28 of ProQuest's databases, with a variety of content across more than 160 subjects including business, social science, arts and humanities, and international news from 1905 to the present.
+A multidisciplinary database with a variety of content across a range of subjects including business, social science, arts and humanities, and international news from 1905 to the present.
 Includes abstract, index, and full text articles.